 Distinction in Behavioral Health Integration

-NCQA Distinction in Behavioral Health Integration helps primary care practices better integrate behavioral healthcare into their practices and acknowledges practices that excel in this area.
+NCQA Distinction in Behavioral Health Integration helps primary care practices better integrate behavioral healthcare into their practices.
+This Distinction acknowledges PCMH recognized practices that excel in this area.

 Benefits of Distinction

 - Stand out.
-Demonstrate to patients, payers and partners that they put the right resources, evidence-based protocols, standardized tools and quality measures in the primary care setting to support the needs of patients.
+Demonstrate to patients, payers and partners that your practice has the right resources, evidence-based protocols, standardized tools and quality measures in the primary care setting to support the needs of patients.